Joecstarr/joe-starr.com/content/slides/comp_talk.md

 ---

-We just need to take our lists of Montesinos and rational and glue them together.
+We just need to take our lists of Montesinos and rational and glue them together with $\circ$.

 ---